dcueli-com/applied_bigdata/src/activities/lesson_03/README.md

 activities/lesson_03/dataset/

 ### Install Python Libraries, if it is possible in a Python virtual enviroment (venv)
+- setuptools (an obsolete library but necessary for the proper execution of the ydata-profiling) pip install setuptools
-pip install ydata-profiling pygwalker pandas
+- ydata-profiling, pygwalker and pandas (pandas library is necessary for the proper execution of the ydata-profiling) pip install ydata-profiling pygwalker pandas